 The error is set only if it has a higher or the same priority as the one already assigned.
 The provided extra_text may be NULL, or a string that is allocated either statically, or on the request's mempool.
-To clear any error, call it with KNOT_EDNS_EDE_NONE and NULL as extra_text.
+To clear any error, call it with KNOT EDNS EDE NONE and NULL as extra text.

 To facilitate debugging, we include a unique base 32 identifier at the start of the extra_text field for every call of this function.
-To generate such an identifier, you can use the command: \$ base 32 /dev/random | head -c 4 info code that is set after the call static inline void kr_query_inform_timeout(struct kr_request req, const struct kr_query qry)
+To generate such an identifier, you can use the command: \$ base 32 /dev/random | head -c 4 static inline void kr_query_inform_timeout(struct kr_request req, const struct kr_query qry)